|Time:||Monday and Wednesday, 5:30PM - 6:50PM|

 The class TAs are available to help you in understanding the material in many ways.
 They will provide hints and suggestions when they respond to your submission of a homework assignment.
 They may also be available in teaching sessions given in the Computer Science Teaching Lab.
 Click the link in the TA names below to pop up a mail window.

 We also be posting assignment-specific instructions or notices on Piazza, so make sure you sign up.
-We would also like to remind you that Piazza is for sharing errors or doubts you encounter.
 For the sake of academic integrity, you should avoid posting your actual code in the discussion forums.
 If you feel it is absolutely necessary, you can check either with the instructor or one of the TAs.

 As a student at Stony Brook, you have agreed to follow the university's rules regarding academic integrity and appropriate conduct.
 You should read both the academic integrity information and procedures and the student code of conduct.

 Each student must pursue his or her academic goals honestly and be personally accountable for all submitted work.
 Representing another person's work as your own is always wrong.
 Any suspected instance of academic dishonesty will be reported to the Academic Judiciary.